+July 2016 Update: No changes occurred during the reporting period.
 July 2017 Update: All students regardless of on-campus residency may check out a transit pass for the day.
 In 2018, the University will evaluate usage to determine if it should increase the number of passes available from 50 for students to check out.
 July 2018 Update: Seattle University increased the number of available transit passes available for check-out from 50 to 75.